datatheorem/strongarm/README.md

     - identify Objective-C blocks, their call locations, arguments, etc
     - check for calls to specific Objective-C selectors and their call locations
+    - break functions into basic blocks
+    - determine register contents at an arbitrary instruction index

 Usage
 --------------